oozegoblin/Capstone-Project/README.md

 ### Skills Learned

+- Development of critical thinking and problem-solving skills in cybersecurity.
 - Incident Detection and Analysis: Develop the ability to detect signs of a security breach and analyze how the attacker gained access.
 - Proficiency in analyzing and interpreting network logs.
 - Vulnerability Management and Patching: Learn how to identify, assess, and address vulnerabilities within systems and applications.